yoshi-roberts/dev-container/README.md

 ### About

 My development environment inside a docker container.<br>
-This allows me to not clutter my host system with project dependencies and tools.<br>
+Useful for not cluttering the host system with project dependencies and tools.<br>
+> Note: This will not work on Windows due to the way volumes and user permissions are handled.

 ### Included